jaantollander/masters-thesis/content/30_jobstats.md

 : \label{tab:ost-operations}
 We have the following operations on the object data performed on OSSs.

-In tables \ref{tab:mdt-operations} and \ref{tab:ost-operations}, we list the operations and corresponding system calls counted by Jobstats for MDTs and OSTs.
+In Tables \ref{tab:mdt-operations} and \ref{tab:ost-operations}, we list the operations and corresponding system calls counted by Jobstats for MDTs and OSTs.
 We have omitted some rarely encountered operations from the tables.
 Each operation (`<operation>`) contains line of statistics (`<statistics>`) which are formatted as key-value pairs separated by commas and enclosed within curly brackets.